Email Copywriting is the backbone of your email marketing campaign.

-This means when it comes to marketing emails, you need to pack a lot in less words to make it more punchy and impactful.
+This means when it comes to marketing emails, you need to pack a lot in fewer words to make them more punchy and impactful.

 You can decide whether you want the particular emails to communicate the message or go complete marketing with it.

-Overall, anyway, you need to be precise on what you want to say.
+Overall, anyway, you need to be precise about what you want to say.
 So better get to the point as quickly as possible.